 How to retrieve sequence values

-CURRVAL: Returns the current value of the sequence.NEXTVAL: Returns the next incremented value of the sequence.
+CURRVAL: Returns the current value of the sequence.NEXTVAL: Returns the next incrementing value of the sequence.

-HAVING,ORDER BY, orGROUP BYclauses. - Sequences cannot appear in subqueries (except in
+HAVING,ORDER BY, andGROUP BY. - Sequences cannot appear in subqueries, except in the case of

-INSERT INTO SELECTstatements). - Sequences cannot be referenced in a
+INSERT INTO SELECT. - Sequences cannot appear in

 In the select list of a top-level

-Here are examples of querying a sequence directly:
+Here is an example of querying a sequence:

-When you create a sequence, you need to specify its starting value and increment.
-The first time you reference NEXTVAL, it returns the initial value.
-Each subsequent reference to NEXTVAL returns the previous value plus the increment you defined.
-Any time you reference CURRVAL, it returns the current value of the sequence, which is always the value returned by the most recent call to NEXTVAL.
+When creating a sequence, you must specify its initial value and increment.
+The first reference to NEXTVAL will return the initial value of the sequence.
+Subsequent references to NEXTVAL will return a new value by adding the defined increment to the last returned value.
+Any reference to CURRVAL will always return the current value of the sequence, which is the value returned by the last reference to NEXTVAL.

-Before you use the CURRVAL pseudocolumn in a session, you should first call NEXTVAL to initialize the sequence value for that session.
+Before referencing the CURRVAL pseudo column of a sequence in a session, you should first initialize the sequence value for the session by referencing the NEXTVAL pseudo column of the sequence.

 Examples